-Calculating How Much Food to Make for Social Gatherings
+How to Calculate How Much Food to Make for Social Gatherings and Parties

 Making a meal for a large crowd of hungry people is no easy task.
 In addition to accommodating peoples tastes, allergies, diets, etc you have to figure out how much food to make.
 If you make too much food, you'll be sending everyone home with a bucket of food.
 Chances are you probably over spent and will end up having a lot of waste.
 In addition to that, no one wants to cook more than they have to.
 If you make too little food, you'll have angry hungry guests talking about you behind your back.
 Food is often the center of many get-togethers (like Thanksgiving), so it makes sense to do your homework so that you can prepare the right amount of food for your guests.